wilberg/Wilberg/README.md

 ### I'm currently working on 🛠
 * [OpenAPI Manager](https://github.com/openapi-sh/manager) - the perfect tool for managing your API.
-* [Shika](https://github.com/shika-rs/shika) - a lightweight, tokio based web framework for rust.
+* [Shika](https://github.com/shika-sh/shika) - a tool for generating anything based on your database schema.
 * [Tagup](https://github.com/tagup-lang/tagup) - a fast and extensive templating engine.

 ### Toolbox 🧰